Schedule a call

 - Implementation planning: Develop concrete steps to incorporate a systems approach into your investment activities, including impact assessment frameworks

-Throughout the program, you’ll work with real-world food systems cases and<br>your own investment objectives, ensuring you can immediately apply these frameworks to your specific context.
+Throughout the program, you’ll work with real-world cases and your own investment objectives, ensuring you can immediately apply these frameworks to your specific context.

 What is the cost and what’s included?